i2b2-tranSMART/i2b2transmart-quick-start/README.md

 # images take several minutes to download
 $ docker-compose pull

+# NOTE: if you are running docker-compose version 1.21.0+
+# and the pull command fails, try:
+# $ docker-compose pull --no-parallel

 # deploy database *first deploy only*
 # database may hang here for a few minutes